timeplus-io/docs/docs/v2-release-notes.md

 This page summarizes changes for Timeplus Enterprise and Timeplus Proton, on a biweekly basis, including new features and important bug fixes.

+## Oct 28, 2024

+### Timeplus Proton v1.6.1
+* Fixed the issue that [SHOW CREATE STREAM](/sql-show-create) doesn't work.
+Since this version, you can run either `SHOW CREATE stream_name` or `SHOW CREATE STREAM stream_name`.
+* Refined the display of datetime value in `proton client`.
+Same behavior as before, if the timezone is not specified.
+For `datetime('UTC')`, "Z" will be shown at the end.
+For other timezones, such as `datetime('Europe/London')`, the full timezone offset will be shown, such as "2024-09-10 18:21:46+01:00".

+### Timeplus Python Driver v0.2.11
+* [The new version](https://github.com/timeplus-io/proton-python-driver/releases/tag/v0.2.11) adds support for Python 3.13.

+### Sling v1.2.21 and v1.2.22
+[Sling](/sling) is a CLI tool that extracts data from a source storage/database and loads it in a target storage/database.
+You can use sling to export data from one Timeplus deployment and import to the other Timeplus deployment.
+In these 2 releases, we contributed a few new features and enhancements:
+* Added new `SLING_DIRECT_INSERT` environment variable to enable direct data inserts from source Timeplus to the target Timeplus, bypassing a temporary table.
+* By default, the exported CSV files use " to quote the value.
+Now this can be customized to any value, such as `$a,b$`, instead of `"a,b"`.

+### Documentation Updates
+* The top navigation bar is updated to provide quick accesses to the major steps to use Timeplus.
+* Refined [Insert Idempotency](/idempotent) page to highlight `x-timeplus-idempotent-id` is available in Ingest REST API.
+Also explained the `max_idempotent_ids` setting.
+* Added documentations for function [format_readable_quantity](/functions_for_text#format_readable_quantity) and [format_readable_size](/functions_for_text#format_readable_size).

 ## Oct 14, 2024

 ### Timeplus Web Console v2.0.3